-Bourdieu’s theory was that inequalities in society reproduce themselves because of cultural capital: because the people in power have become successful because of their cultural capital they go on to value individuals with a similar habitus to themselves; those in charge of education value the things that made them successful and create policies that they believe will help others to develop the habitus that made them successful.
+Bourdieu’s theory was that inequalities in society reproduce themselves because of cultural capital: because the people in power have become successful because of their cultural capital, they go on to value individuals with a similar habitus to themselves; those in charge of education value the things that made them successful and create policies that they believe will help others to develop the habitus that made them successful.

 Why is this important in education?

-According to many (including OFSTED), high cultural capital is important because of the social inequalities in our country.
+According to many (including OFSTED), high cultural capital is necessary because of the social inequalities in our country.
 Because our habitus is in part determined by our upbringing, some students will, because of their home life, develop high cultural capital that universities and employers value and will therefore be at an advantage over those who have a lower cultural capital.

 Some argue that this makes the curriculum take on a more middle-class nature valuing, for example, classic literature (by mostly white males) over contemporary works from a diverse range of writers.
 Some even go as far as dismissing the notion of cultural capital as ‘posh knowledge’.

-However, many agree that all students should be allowed the opportunity of social mobility that is afforded by high cultural capital.
+However, many agree that all students should be allowed the opportunity of social mobility afforded by high cultural capital.
 This is why it has recently become part of the way schools are judged.

-There have been many mis-interpretations of the term cultural capital.
-Most frequently, the term has been interpreted as ‘the experiences our students have had in their lives’, such as holidays abroad, museum visits or trips to the seaside.
+There have been many misinterpretations of the term cultural capital.
+Most frequently, the term has been interpreted as the experiences our students have had in their lives, such as holidays abroad, museum visits or trips to the seaside.
 Whilst we are all the sum of our experiences, and whilst these things certainly affect one’s outlook on life, they are not quite the same as cultural capital.